Welcome to Year 5.

 Homework

-There are three pieces of homework expected every day.
+To support our learning in school, there are three pieces of homework expected every day.
 Please sign the reading journal to show that each of the following has been completed:

 1) 20 minutes of reading to an adult